OptiMixnet/OptiMix/README.md

 Before executing the code, please ensure your system satisfies the following requirements: Ubuntu 18.04 or higher, Python version between 3.8.10 and 3.10.x (not 3.11 or newer), a minimum of 16\,GB of RAM, and at least 50\,GB of free disk space.

-All required dependencies for execution are listed in the \texttt{dependencies.txt} file included in the repository.
+All required dependencies for execution are listed in the dependencies.txt file included in the repository.

 - matplotlib==3.5.2